 - With a 3-inch heart-shaped cookie cutter, cut 12 to 14 hearts from the rolled crust.
-Transfer the hearts to a plate or baking sheet and place in the refrigerator, then roll and cut the second crust.
+Transfer the hearts to a plate or baking sheet and place them in the refrigerator, then roll and cut the second crust.
 After cutting both crusts, you should have 24 to 28 hearts total.

-- Place 1 heaping teaspoon of the strawberry filling in the center of each egg-washed heart, ensuing that you place a piece of fruit in each.
+- Place 1 heaping teaspoon of the strawberry filling in the center of each egg-washed heart, ensuring that you place a piece of fruit in each.

 - Gently stretch each of the remaining hearts with your fingers to make them slightly larger, then set them on top of the filling-topped hearts.
 With your fingers, gently press the edges together.
 With the tines of a fork, press around the edges of the hearts to seal, then use a small knife to cut two small vents in the top of each heart.

 - Place the hearts 1 inch apart on the prepared baking sheets.
-Bake for 12 minutes, until golden and bubbling, rotating the pans’ position half way through.
+Bake for 12 minutes, until golden and bubbling, rotating the pans’ position halfway through.
 Remove from the oven and allow to cool on the pan for 10 minutes, then transfer to a wire rack to cool completely.

 Join today and start saving your favorite recipes